HIMISOCOOL/ShootyShootyGame-The_Game/README.md

-Shooty Shooty Game-The Game(SSG-SG)
+Shooty Shooty Game-The Game(SSG-TG)

-SSG-SG is the amalgamation of several XNA tutorials for my IT608 for my BIT.
+SSG-TG is the amalgamation of several XNA tutorials for my IT608 for my BIT.
 The game is designed to be a top down twin stick shooter

 Default Keybinds: